guilleng/c-programming-a-modern-approach-solutions/chapter13/exercises/11/README.md

 ---

-The `strcmp` function as it is displayed in the Q&A section:
+The `strcmp` function as defined in the Q&A section:

 ```
 int strcmp(char *s, char *t)